MSG Western New York: History

 The first promos seen for the channel ran during a Bills preseason game against the Indianapolis Colts on August 13, 2016 promoting its Bills programming.
 The channel debuted on September 10, 2016 at 8:00pm with a Western New York cut in showing the 2016 debut of The Rex Ryan Show and a special behind the scenes feature called Rex and Rob Reunited at 8:30 and 9pm, the daily feed followed on October 3.

 On April 4, 2017, news broke that James L. Dolan, controlling owner of MSG, was exploring the sale of his regional sports networks, including his share of MSG Western New York.

 On August 28, 2023, Pegula Sports and Entertainment was dissolved, with the Bills and Hockey Western New York LLC (the holding company that owns the Sabres, Americans and Bandits) becoming separate business entities and Terry Pegula assuming Presidency of the Sabres organization.

 On August 28, 2024, MSG Networks, along with the YES Network announced a combined streaming app for their teams called the Gotham Sports App.
 Their television rights are not affected.

+In February 2026, Bills studio programming such as One Bills Live became exclusive to MSG Western New York after Pegula severed ties with WGR and brought its radio broadcasts in-house; eventual plans will also bring Sabres Live under the same terms once the Sabres' season ends.
+One Bills Lives is offered to Buffalo Bills Radio Network stations (produced in partnership with Good Karma Brands) and via a webstream for non-MSG subscribers.